-The following is an excerpt from our resource, the Tradecraft Workbook.
+The following is an excerpt from the Tradecraft Workbook.
 Spanning twelve weeks, Christians will learn to both reflect upon and practice missionary tradecraft like following the Spirit, mapping, executing culture, building relationships, persons of peace, engaging tribes, contextualization, alternative paths, and protecting indigeneity.
 Tradecraft Workbook was written in response to a growing request from churches and organizations for a way to use Tradecraft in group settings.

 Missionaries are traditionally thought of as people who move somewhere away from home to take the gospel to people who have not yet heard or experienced it.
 There is a very literal idea of “sent-ness” inherent in the role.
 They take up residence in a new culture, may have to learn a new language, adopt new dress codes, eat weird things, and take on new cultural norms.
 Missionaries, by traditional standards, are sent.
 They are professional Christians paid by the church or an organization to take the gospel to faraway places.

 Jesus said to them again, “Peace be with you.
 As the Father has sent me, even so I am sending you.”

 In this verse, Jesus was speaking to the disciples after His resurrection and not long before His ascension.
 He was preparing them for His departure and the fact that they would be picking up where He was leaving off.
 “In the same way the Father sent me,” He said, “I am sending you.”
 Jesus was sent.
 In the same way, He sent/sends His followers to carry on the same mission for which He was sent.